OnionIoT/documentation/docs/guides/packages/c-package-example.md

 The C program sends an HTTP request to an API and then outputs the response to a terminal.
 The API response includes a To Do list item in JSON format.

-### Output

-Onion's sample program compiled into an ipk package file you can install on an Omega using the opkg package manager.

 ### Why is this important?

 This guide and the sample program provide a sure-fire way to build a C program into a package.
 You can use the procedure and sample code to build your own custom packages based on C programs.

+Packages make deploying your own custom applications much easier as opposed to copying loose files to your devices:
+- Packages can be easily installed, updated, and removed with the OPKG package manager
+- The Package definition and OPKG take care of any dependencies for the application
+- Versioning is built into the package definition and creation process

+### Output

+Onion's sample program compiled into an ipk package file you can install on an Omega using the opkg package manager.

 ### How long will this take?